Travel Advice

 Travel First-Aid Kit For Children

 It is important to include a basic first aid kit of emergency supplies for your children if you are traveling with them.
-You want to make sure children you are traveling with are safe too.
-Their medical needs may require you to pack their own kit separately.
+You want to make sure the children you are traveling with are safe too.
+Their medical needs may require you to pack their kit separately.

-If you are traveling with more than one child, it can be helpful to pack a medicine chart with name of medication and exact dosages you would need to measure out for each child.
+If you are traveling with more than one child, it can be helpful to pack a medicine chart with the name of the medication and the exact dosages you would need to measure out for each child.
 This way, you will be able to quickly reference your dosages when you need medication.
 Always confirm with your pediatrician regarding your dosages.

 In addition to the recommended basic items to include, consider the following recommended items for children: